openvax/vaxrank/README.md

 pyensembl install --release 87 --species human
 ```

-The last releast for GRCh37 is Ensembl 75:
+The last release for GRCh37 is Ensembl 75:
 ```
 pyensembl install --release 75 --species human
 ```

+If your variants were called from alignments against hg19 then you can still use GRCh37 but should ignore mitochondrial variants.

 # Development